-The program offers two options: a thesis option and a project option.
+The program offers two options: a thesis or a project.
 Concentrations are available in organic chemistry, analytical chemistry, inorganic chemistry, physical chemistry, polymer chemistry, materials science, and biochemistry.
 Customized concentrations are available to accommodate specific student interests and needs relating to graduate study in chemistry.